Externships

 The Class

-The Field Placement (Externship) Courses are the required classroom components for Nebraska Law students completing field work.
-The general course is offered for both first and second time placements, and is designed to complement fieldwork.
-It is offered every fall, spring, and the summer.
-The course faciltates thoughtful reflection about student experiences and enhances and improves student practice skills.
+The Field Placement (Externship) Courses are the classroom components for Nebraska Law students completing field work.
+The general course is designed to complement fieldwork, is offered every fall, spring, and summer, and offers opportunities for thoughtful reflection about student experiences and enhances and improves student practice skills.

 Student Forms to Create an Externship